Tricks to Type Æ, €, #, @, © and More Special Characters on macOS 11

 Buy PDFelement right now!

-- How to Set Up and Use Apple Pay on macOS 11
+- How to Set Up and Use Apple Pay on macOS 11 with/without Touch ID

-- How to Solve Mac Can’t Recognize Scanner on macOS 11
+- Mac Can't Recognize Scanner on macOS 11 - How to Solve

 - 10 Mail App Problems and Fixes on macOS 11